-- Step 2 g1 The null-writer gadget adds the byte held in b1 to the byte that esi+edi4-0xD points to.
-In Step 1, the dispatcher gadget populated the registers so that b1 contains 0x01 and esi+edi4-0xD points to the value 0xff in the future value of eax on the stack. - Step 3 g0 Populate the registers with the values necessary to perform the null-writer a second time. - Step 4 g1 Write 0x00 to a second byte in the future value of eax. - Step 5 g0 Populate the registers with values for a third and final execution of the null-writer. - Step 6 g1 Write the final null value onto the stack where eax is popped from. - Step 7 g0 Populate the registers with the appropriate values for a system call.
-The value that is popped from the stack to eax is 0x000000b. - Step 8 g2 Make a system call to execve(), launching a new shell.
+Step 2 - g1 The null-writer gadget adds the byte held in bl to the byte that esi+edi4-0xD points to.
+In Step 1, the dispatcher gadget populated the registers so that bl contains 0x01 and esi+edi4-0xD points to the value 0xff in the future value of eax on the stack.

-While the above example represents a straightforward attack (we chose this for the ease of demonstration), more sophisticated shellcodes, including the ones that contain multiple system calls, can be trivially implemented using this attacking technique.
+Step 3 - g0 Populate the registers with the values necessary to perform the null-writer a second time.

+Step 4 - g1 Write 0x00 to a second byte in the future value of eax.

+Step 5 - g0 Populate the registers with values for a third and final execution of the null-writer.

+Step 6 - g1 Write the final null value onto the stack where eax is popped from.

+Step 7 - g0 Populate the registers with the appropriate values for a system call.
+The value that is popped from the stack to eax is 0×0000000 b.

+Step 8 - g2 Make a system call to execve(), launching a new shell.

-2.2.
-Gadgets and Unintended Instructions
+2.2 Gadgets and Unintended Instructions

 For ISAs such as x86 with variable size instructions, the attackers can find gadgets that are unintended by the programmer.
 Specifically, these are instructions that start at a byte in the middle of a multi-byte instruction.
-These instructions account for a large number of the gadgets exploitable by attackers [8].
+These instructions account for a large number of the gadgets exploitable by attackers [31].